-Snorkeling with seals off the coast of Cape Town makes for a wonderful addition to your luxury South African safari.
+Snorkeling with seals off the coast of Cape Town is one of South Africa’s best safari experiences.
 Wriggle into your wet suit and take the plunge to witness an incredible underwater display of agility – curiosity may have killed the cat, but it made seals irrepressibly playful.

 And so one sunny South African morning we found ourselves zipping across the water in a ‘rib’ or inflatable boat, heading out towards Duiker Island.
 Behind us, the white houses of Hout Bay gleamed in the early light, but our eyes were fixed firmly on our destination.

 We were each clad in black wet suits and we joked that this, in combination with all the great gourmet food we’d been enjoying in the epicurean capital of Cape Town, made us look as sleek as seals!

 The air was filled with the shrill calls of seagulls, and it was not long before we caught sight of our first seals – and got our first impression of how curious they were.
 Several swam alongside the boat, porpoising in and out of the water.